Background pattern

 Consult your doctor or pharmacist before starting to take Esertia.

 • If you have epilepsy.
-Treatment with Esertia should be discontinued if seizures occur for the first time or if you observe an increase in seizure frequency (see also section 4 “Possible side effects”).
+Treatment with Esertia should be discontinued if you experience seizures for the first time or observe an increase in the frequency of seizures (see also section 4 "Possible side effects").

-• If you have liver or kidney insufficiency.
+• If you have liver or kidney failure.
 Your doctor may need to adjust your dose.

 • If you have diabetes.
-Treatment with Esertia may affect blood sugar control.
-You may need to adjust your insulin and/or oral hypoglycaemic dose.
+Treatment with Esertia may alter glucose control.
+It may be necessary to adjust the dose of insulin and/or oral hypoglycemic.

-• If you have low sodium levels in your blood.
+• If you have a low sodium level in your blood.

-• If you are prone to bleeding or bruising easily, or if you are pregnant (see “Pregnancy, breastfeeding and fertility”).
+• If you tend to develop bleeding or bruising easily, or if you are pregnant (see "Pregnancy, breastfeeding, and fertility").

 • If you are receiving electroconvulsive therapy.